a1h2med/QT/Function Plotter/Readme.md

     2- displays error messages if any.
     3- takes min, max range for the function.
     4- checks on the input range.
+    5- supports negative range.
-    5- plot entered equation using matplotlib, which is embedded in PySide2 GUI.
+    6- plot entered equation using matplotlib, which is embedded in PySide2 GUI.
-    6- simple design.
+    7- simple design.

 ## Limitations:
     1- it can draw equations which has only one variable.